MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 Spark libraries can be applied at different levels:

-- **Workspace level**: you cannot upload/install these libraries to your workspace and later assign them to a specific Spark pool in Azure Synapse.
+- **Workspace level**: you can't upload/install these libraries to your workspace and later assign them to a specific Spark pool in Azure Synapse.
 - **Environment level**: you can upload/install libraries to an environment.
 Environment-level libraries are available to all notebooks and SJD running on the environment.
 - **Inline**: in addition to environment-level libraries, you can also specify inline libraries.
 For example, at the beginning of a notebook session.